ali7naseh/llm_local_censorship/README.md

 - `usage`: token-usage metadata, when available.
 - `raw_text`: raw generated text before parsing, when applicable.

-The downstream censorship scoring and analysis scripts operate primarily on the `text` and `thinking` fields.
 Models that do not expose reasoning traces use an empty string for `thinking`.